 What is binary?
 Well, that's easy.
 It's a base-2 number system.
 We use decimal which is a base-10 number system.
-Also in common use are hexadecimal (base-16) and octal (base-8).
+Also commonly used are hexadecimal (base-16) and octal (base-8).

 Why do I always do binary in groups of 4 bits?
 It has to do with computing and hexadecimal notation.
 Electrical engineers and computer science guys tend to do that by habit.
 It's a good habit, in my opinion.
 Before I move on to hex, I want to talk about Binary Coded Decimal real quick.
-BCD is how we rapidly represent a decimal number as a binary number for the purposes of putting it on a 7 segment display.
+BCD is how we rapidly represent a decimal number as a binary number to put it on a 7 segment display.

-In Binary Coded Decimal, you just represent each decimal digit as a binary number.
+In Binary Coded Decimal, you represent each decimal digit as a binary number.
 Instead of 12 in decimal being 00011000, we call it 0001 0010.
-Note that there's a space between the first 4 bit segment and the second 4 bit segment.
-If you ever see a binary clock, it's probably outputting in BCD.
-Very few of them output in direct binary which is a little disappointing.
-Now you can lord over your nerd-friends that their binary clock isn't true binary.
+Note that there's a space between the first 4-bit segment and the second 4-bit segment.
+If you see a binary clock, it's probably outputting in BCD.
+Very few of them output in direct binary, which is disappointing.
+Now you can lord over your nerd friends that their binary clock isn't true binary.
 King of the Geeks, indeed.
-In addition to standard binary and BCD, there’s also one's compliment, two's compliment, and gray code binary counting schemes.
-I'll talk about those in a another article when we delve into transistor optimization algorithms and how to subtract numbers without subtraction.
-Woo!
+In addition to standard binary and BCD, there are also one's complement, two's complement, and gray code binary counting schemes.
+I'll discuss those in another article when we delve into transistor optimization algorithms and how to subtract numbers without subtraction.

-In hexadecimal, we make things more confusing by needing more symbols to represent the number after 9.
-We use the alphabet up to F. 1A in hexadecimal is 26 in decimal and 11010 in binary.
+In hexadecimal, we confuse things by needing more symbols to represent the number after 9.
+We use the alphabet up to F. 1A in hexadecimal is 26 in decimal, and 11010 in binary.

-At this point, you're probably thinking “who cares?
+At this point, you're probably thinking, "Who cares?
 This is for the nerds."
-Well, you're right except you're the one that clicked on this article.
-Binary is important because it is the easiest way to pass data via electronic means.
-To pass data, you can simply pass it as a series of "on" and "off" voltage pulses.
-If you want to pass the hexadecimal code for 1A (which is an eight bit number that could correspond to a command to the processor) you would pass the binary equivalent (technically, you'd shift the voltage of a carrier wave on each clock pulse so the machine can differentiate between 001 and 011 as they'd look the same otherwise but that's another topic entirely).
+Well, you're right, except you're the one that clicked on this article.
+Binary is important because it is the easiest way to pass data electronically.
+To pass data, you can pass it as a series of "on" and "off" voltage pulses.
+Suppose you want to pass the hexadecimal code for 1A (which is an eight-bit number that could correspond to a command to the processor).
+In that case, you will pass the binary equivalent (technically, you'd shift the voltage of a carrier wave on each clock pulse so the machine can differentiate between 001 and 011, as they'd look the same otherwise, but that's another topic entirely).

-Hexadecimal is used in more computer applications than I could possibly name.
+Hexadecimal is used in more computer applications than I could name.
 The most commonly seen application-layer manifestation is in color coding. #000000 represents black, #FFFFFF represents white, #00008B represents blue, et cetera.
 Memory addressing also uses hexadecimal code.
 Ever notice a bunch of numbers and letters garbled together in error messages that your computer gives you?
 Those are more than likely hexadecimal names of memory addresses.
 The computer is telling you that something (probably an overflow) horrible has happened at that address.
-Kind of like a cop calling in a robbery at a specific business, your computer is telling you that something bad has happened and is hoping you can fix it.
+Like a cop calling in a robbery at a specific business, your computer tells you that something bad has happened and is hoping you can fix it.